 3.2 Reproductive characters

 The number of fruits per plant is one of the crucial traits to consider while selecting a cultivar for tomato cultivation.
 In this study, significant differences were observed among the varieties for this trait.
 Among all the tested varieties, Arka Abhed recorded the highest number of fruits per plant (71.22), while the lowest number was recorded by Rocky (44.36).
 This variation might be attributed to the fact that an increase in the number of branches leads to a higher number of fruit-producing buds, which ultimately results in a greater number of fruits.
 These findings are in agreement with earlier reports by Islam et al. (2012), Marbhal et al. (2016), Kayess et al. (2017), and Vijeth et al. (2018), all of whom noted that most hybrids performed significantly better than control varieties in terms of total fruit production.
 Eshteshabul et al. (2010) and Falak et al. (2011) also reported a wide range of variation in the average number of fruits per plant, ranging from 4.46 to 98.30.
 In addition to fruit count, fruit size is another important character, as it affects the market appeal and overall quality of the produce.
-According to the data in Table 2, Arka Abhed also recorded the highest fruit length (5.8 cm) and fruit diameter (6.1 cm), whereas the lowest values were again observed in Rocky (4.8 cm length and 5.1 cm diameter).
+According to the data in Table 2, var.
+Arka Abhed also recorded the highest fruit length (5.8 cm) and fruit diameter (6.1 cm), whereas the lowest values were again observed in var.
+Rocky (4.8 cm length and 5.1 cm diameter).
 The variability in fruit size among the varieties may be attributed to genetic differences, as reported by Ali et al. (2012), Saleem et al. (2013), Said et al. (2014), and Singh et al. (2020).
 Furthermore, biotic and abiotic stresses during the growing period, and each variety's ability to withstand such stresses especially during the reproductive phase may also contribute to differences in fruit development (Tujuba and Ayana, 2020).

-In terms of fruit weight, the highest value was recorded by Arka Abhed (126.47 g), followed by Arka Rakshak (91.66 g), while Rocky recorded the lowest fruit weight (86.87 g).
-Significant differences in yield were also found among the varieties.
-Arka Abhed once again exhibited superior performance, recording the highest yield of 402.06 quintals per hectare, followed by Arka Rakshak (363.42 quintals per hectare), with Rocky showing the lowest yield (282.36 quintals per hectare).
+In terms of fruit weight, the highest value was recorded by var.
+Arka Abhed (126.47 g), followed by var.
+Arka Rakshak (91.66 g), while var.
+Rocky recorded the lowest fruit weight (86.87 g).
+Significant differences in yield were also found among the varieties. var.
+Arka Abhed exhibited superior performance, recording the highest yield of 402.06 quintals per hectare, followed by Arka Rakshak (363.42 quintals per hectare), with var.
+Rocky showing the lowest yield (282.36 quintals per hectare).
 This variation in yield could be due to the genetic potential of the variety, greater fruit set, and favorable agro-climatic conditions (Jindal et al., 2018).
 Additionally, increased yield might also be attributed to traits like greater plant height and higher number of branches, which enhance photosynthetic activity, leading to optimum assimilates utilization and partitioning and thereby increasing the number of active fruit buds (Tujuba and Ayana, 2020).

-Table 2: Performance evaluation of tomato cultivars for reproductive characters (pooled data)
+Table 2: Performance evaluation of tomato hybrids for reproductive characters (pooled data)